-40 = Communication bit rate and sync/async mode control. $\mathbf{m} = \text{bit rate}$; default is 9600bps async.
+40 = Communication bit rate and sync/async mode control. $\mathbf{m} = \text{bit rate}$ ; default is 9600bps async.

-This command does not take effect until the configuration is saved and BOB-4 is rebooted.
-For asynchronous serial (RS-232 style) communication, \mathbf{m} can be any value from 46 to 1000000 (one million).
+Correct ACRx pin strapping is required; see table in Hardware Configuration section.
+This command has no effect until the new configuration is saved and BOB-4 is rebooted.
+For asynchronous serial (RS-232 style) communication, m can be any value from 46 to 1000000 (one million).
 High rates are more granular.
-To compute the rate, 23.9616MHz is internally divided by \mathbf{m} and the result is rounded to the nearest integer.
+To compute the rate, 23.9616MHz is internally divided by m and the result is rounded to the nearest integer.
 Rounding does not compromise the accuracy of industry-standard baud rates.
 Internal result is in configuration report (see } command) after saving configuration.